Minimum Transfer Pricing Documentation 2026

 Mid Valley City.

-Three days, one ballroom, in the centre of Kuala Lumpur.
+Three days in the centre of Kuala Lumpur.
 The Gardens Hotel sits within one of the country's largest commercial complexes — connected by both LRT and KTM, walking distance to Mid Valley Megamall, with valet parking and dedicated zones for delegate vehicles.

 AddressLevel 5 Ballroom, The Gardens Hotel